WCP Zambia

 Pangolins are the most heavily trafficked mammals in the world, and Zambia’s pangolin populations—specifically Temminck’s Ground Pangolin (Smutsia temminckii) and White-bellied Tree Pangolin (Phataginus tricuspis)—are no exception.

 Unlike many other trafficked wildlife species, pangolins are often intercepted alive, as they hold greater value for end consumers in their living state.
-However, by the time they are rescued, most pangolins have endured immense suffering at the hands of traffickers.
-They are often subjected to prolonged stress, malnourishment, dehydration, and injuries from improper handling and confinement.
-Given their highly specialised diet—consisting almost exclusively of ants and termites—many pangolins rescued from the illegal trade are severely weakened, making immediate medical intervention and rehabilitation essential for their survival.
+However, by the time they are rescued, most pangolins have experienced significant stress, malnourishment, dehydration, and injuries resulting from handling and confinement.
+Given their specialised diet—consisting almost exclusively of ants and termites—many rescued pangolins are severely weakened, making timely medical intervention and rehabilitation essential.